-I have to confess that I was experiencing major anxiety with all that was on my plate and guilt for being so busy.
-There was no intention, I felt as if I was just surviving most days.
+I have to confess that I’ve been feeling very guilty for being so busy lately.
+There’s been no intention, and I felt as if I’ve been just surviving most days.
 As you read in my New Year’s confession, I got a grip on what makes me happy in my writing life (you – my WifeLife Sistas).
-Now, I’ve discovered how to enjoy the rest of my WifeLife and actually meet important goals this year without being a stressed and grouchy Mama.
+I’ve discovered how to enjoy the rest of my WifeLife and actually meet important goals this year without being a stressed and grouchy Mama.

 Pick a WifeLife theme for 2017!

-I admit, when I first heard of this idea, I thought the whole concept was a little silly.
-Over the weeks of January though, I’ve mulled it over, picked my theme word, and have actually seen some progress.
+I admit, I thought the whole concept was a little silly.
+Over the weeks of January though, I’ve picked my theme word and have actually seen some progress.
 I chose the word INTENTIONAL because it encompasses how I want to approach my life this year as a Wife, Mom, Homemaker, and Christian woman.

 The older I get, the more aware I am of the frailty of life.
 I realize how living each day abundantly should be number one.
 Right?
-In the busyness of life, however, us girls tend to forget this fact and tend to just get all of the mundane things done each day.
+In the busyness of life, however, us girls tend to forget this fact.
 Before we know it, another month is gone.
 Like, where did January go?

-I’m challenging you to think of a word you’d like to help you focus on what your main goals are for the year.
-Is there something you’d like to accomplish like getting out of debt, or something you’d like to improve in your life like being a more connected parent?
-Your theme could be a word like focus, perseverance, determined, etc. You are free to use my word if it fits.
+I’m challenging you to think of a word to help you reach your main goals are for the year.
+What about getting out of debt or becoming a more connected parent?
+Your theme could be a word like focus, perseverance, or determination.
+You are free to use my word if it fits!